VolleyIndustries/readme/Etiquette.md

 ##Volley Etiquette

 Volley is a community of developers, designers and entrepreneurs *helping* each other build better things.
-As members of Volley, we agree to
+As members of Volley, we agree to:

 1. **Be helpful and supportive**